10-Minute Natural Method to Relieve Sciatic Nerve Pain Fast - Dentist Decode

 1. Knee to Chest Stretch

-This simple stretch helps release pressure on the lower spine and sciatic nerve:
+This simple knee to chest stretch helps release pressure on the lower spine and sciatic nerve:

 2. Piriformis Stretch